SC-Tech-Program/FAQs/Papers_Authors.md

 ```
 AD and AE appendices are automatically generated and do not count against the 10 pages.

-Authors of accepted papers can provide supplemental material with their final, camera-ready version of the paper.
-For example, additional proofs, videos, or images.
+Authors of accepted papers can provide supplemental material with their final, camera-ready version of the paper (e.g., additional proofs, videos, or images).

 **Q: Do the AD and AE appendices count against the 10 pages?**